SafeSearch: Automated Red-Teaming of LLM-Based Search Agents

-Beyond benchmarking, \ours provides a viable way to understand the implicit impacts of agent configurations on safety, while also uncovering the effectiveness of defense strategies.
+Beyond benchmarking, \ours provides a viable way to understand the implicit impacts of agent configurations on safety, while also uncovering the real effectiveness of defense strategies.

-\textbf{The Impact of Search Result Count on Safety}.
+\textbf{The impact of search result count on safety}.
 Agent developers can configure how many search results are provided to LLMs, balancing utility against cost efficiency.
 This also inevitably affects the opportunity of unreliable search results entering the agent's context.
-As shown in~\Cref{fig:in-depth-analysis} (Left), our empirical findings demonstrate that this choice can implicitly influence the safety guarantees of search agents.
+As shown in~\Cref{fig:in-depth-analysis} (Left), our empirical findings demonstrate that this choice can implicitly influence the safety performance of search agents.
 When fewer search results are considered, unreliable websites have more chances to be included in the final response, thereby increasing the ASR.
-This analysis also serves as an ablation study of our red-teaming setup, showing that the threat is not limited to any particular search result count and that a default choice of five is sufficiently representative.
+This analysis also serves as an ablation study of our red-teaming setup, showing that the threat is not limited to specific search result count and that a default choice of five is representative.

-\textbf{The Effectiveness of Defense Strategies}.
-We consider two baseline defenses: 1) \textbf{Reminder}: We augment the agent's prompt with an explicit reminder instructing it to be cautious of potential unreliable websites.
-2) \textbf{Filtering}: Before returning search results, we employ an auxiliary detector model (\ie, \llm{GPT-4.1-mini}) to reason about and filter out potentially unreliable search results (\Cref{prompt:filtering-defense}).
-As shown in~\Cref{fig:in-depth-analysis} (Right), both defenses reduce risks to some extent but fall short of fully eliminating them.
+\textbf{The effectiveness of defense strategies}.
+We consider two baseline defenses: 1) \textbf{Reminder}, which augments the agent's prompt with a warning about potentially unreliable websites; 2) \textbf{Filtering}, which applies an auxiliary detector (\ie, \llm{GPT-4.1-mini}) to filter unreliable search results before returning them (\Cref{prompt:filtering-defense}).
+As shown in~\Cref{fig:in-depth-analysis} (Middle), both defenses reduce risks to some extent but fail to eliminate them.
 The reminder prompting method, which reflects a common strategy of adding caveats in system prompts, proves largely ineffective.
-By contrast, the filtering defense is more effective, halving the ASR across two search agents.
-This is unsurprising given that it represents a proactive step toward safer search tools, with a recall rate of 44.2\%.
+Filtering is more effective, reducing ASR by roughly half across two search agents, consistent with its proactive design and a recall of 44.2\%.
 A retrospective manual review of the detector's reasoning reveals that most detection successes arise from the relative lack of stealth in unreliable websites.
-To explain, stealthiness is not a principle considered in our test case generation.
-In other words, specially crafted stealthier websites can pose greater threats, consistent with prior findings~\citep{puccetti2024ai-news-content-farm,chen2024can-llm-generated-misinformation-are-harder-to-detect}.
+To explain, such stealthiness is not currently a principle considered in our test case generation.
+In other words, specially crafted stealthier websites can pose greater threats, as studied in prior works~\citep{chen2024can-llm-generated-misinformation-are-harder-to-detect}.
 Overall, our red-teaming framework enables evaluating defense effectiveness and fosters greater transparency in search agent development.